 Roast the Vegetables

 Place parsnip and carrot on prepared baking sheet and toss with 2 tsp. olive oil, ¼ tsp. salt, and a pinch of pepper.
-Massage oil and seasoning into vegetables.
+Massage oil into vegetables.

 After vegetables have roasted 10 minutes, start chicken.